-- SOR II Grant Data Entry If a client identifier pops up as two different entries when searching in REDCap, this is likely because they were enrolled in both the SOR I and SOR II Grants.
+• SOR II Grant Data Entry - If a client identifier pops up as two different entries when searching in REDCap, this is likely because they were enrolled in both the SOR I and SOR II Grants.
 The larger of the two REDCap Record IDs will be the SOR II entry, while the smaller is most likely SOR I. Likewise, you can also determine which SOR grant the contact form applies to by looking at the intake date.
-Any intake dates after 2/1/2021 were completed under SOR II and prior to 2/1/2021 were completed under SOR I. - If a client's SOR II information is entered into REDCap as "updated contact information" from SOR I, however there is no pre-existing entry for SOR I, this is likely an error on the provider's side.
-It is okay to call these clients even though their preference for being called is not displayed as it normally is in a new entry.
-One might want to refrain from leaving a voicemail however in order to ensure no client is put in an uncomfortable position in a situation where it is not okay to leave a voicemail.
+Any intake dates after 2/1/2021 were completed under SOR II and prior to 2/1/2021 were completed under SOR I.